bahrus/xtal-sip/README.md

 Back to the bad:

 Without browser support, all of these solutions depend on node.js as the development environment.
-That kind of technological, exclusive cultural monoculture should give us pause.
+That kind of technological, exclusive technical monoculture should give us pause.
 And to take advantage of all modern web component libraries, including Ionic and Shoelace, may require a bundling step as well if using bare imports only.
 Even more exclusive set of technologies.

 </details>